Some commentators and translators of the Heart Sutra, leave the mantra at the end untranslated. So sometimes we find:

 But that assumes any possible translation of the mantra does more to distort the text than illuminate it.
-When translators struggle with this question of translatability, the standard approach is to leave key words that resist translation untranslated and then babble about them in a lengthy footnote or introduction.
+When translators struggle with the question of translatability, the standard approach is to leave key words that resist translation untranslated and then babble about them in a lengthy footnote or introduction.
 This is why Michel Foucault wrote, “to comment is to admit by definition an excess of the signified over the signifier.”
 In other words, commentators see meaning (the signified) that isn’t apparent in the text (the signifier).

 But the problem with the Heart Sutra mantra isn’t one vexing word.
 The words have fairly straightforward meanings (albeit most have several).
 The problem is that when you try to interpret them all together, the mantra stops making sense.
 You begin to wonder if the excess of meaning that Foucault locates in the commentator’s mind is actually in the text (Yigal Bronner discusses this in his Extreme Poetry: The South Asian Movement of Simultaneous Narration).
 Does the text anticipate the commentator or does the commentator simply finesse the text?

 Let’s look at the words of the first part of the mantra (“gate gate pāragate pārasamgate…”) and their various translations: